 Waverly Hills Sanatorium is a massive abandoned

-hospital that was constructed in 1924 to treat and prevent
+houses in United States.
+It was constructed in 1924 to treat and prevent

-spread of Tuberculosis.
+and many other terms).
 It is located on the outskirts of

 Louisville in South- West Louisville/ Jefferson County in

 Kentucky state.
 Later it was handed over to Geriatrics

 medicine in 1962 after first antibiotic streptomycin was

 bacteria of tuberculosis.
 It was finally closed in 1980 due to

 Waverly Hills Sanatorium is considered to be one

 of the most haunted places in United States if not the most